AhnafNabil/poridhi.io.intern/MLOps Lab/Lab 04/README.md

-# Model training and MLflow visualization
+# Model Training and MLflow Visualization

 In this lab, we build on the foundational data engineering practices established in our previous work, where we utilized a staging data store to manage and transform raw datasets.
 We previously focused on storing and processing raw data in the `stagingdatastorebucket`, followed by applying various transformations and feature engineering tasks.
 The processed data was then saved in the `featurestorebucket` for future use.